solana-labs/solana-program-library/docs/src/stake-pool.md

 representing their fractional ownership in pool.
 A percentage of the rewards earned by the pool goes to the pool manager as a fee.

-Over time, as the stake pool accrues staking rewards, the user's fractional ownership will be worth more than their initial deposit.
+Over time, as the stakes in the stake pool accrue staking rewards, the user's fractional ownership will be worth more than their initial deposit.
 Whenever the user chooses, they can withdraw their SPL staking derivatives in exchange for an activated stake.

-The stake pool staker can add and remove validators, or rebalance the pool by withdrawing stakes from the pool, deactivating them, reactivating them on another validator, then depositing back into the pool.
+The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake pool's reserve account, then increasing the stake on another validator.

-These manager operations require SPL staking derivatives and staked SOL, so the stake pool staker will need liquidity on hand to properly manage the pool.
+The staker operation to add a new validator requires roughly 1.003 SOL to create the stake account on a validator, so the stake pool staker will need liquidity on hand to fully manage the pool stakes.

 ## Background